kaseyllabelle/adopt-a-bull/README.md

    - contact a shelter about a puppy
    - view their list of favorited puppies

-  v2 will add support for:
+  ## v2

-	shelters to:
+  will add support for shelters to:
    	- sign up for an account
    	- sign in
    	- submit a form to add an adopt-a-bull puppy to the database